Deferred Revenue

 Deferred Revenue Example

-For example, if a SaaS company bills a customer $12,000 for a year-long service contract, it doesn’t count all $12,000 as revenue right away.
-Instead, it recognizes $1,000 each month as the service is provided.
+If a SaaS company bills a customer $12,000 for a year-long contract, it doesn’t count all $12,000 as revenue right away — it recognizes $1,000 each month as the service is delivered.

 Importance of Deferred Revenue